mikekeene/mk-code-rf/README.md

 # Code Refactor Starter Code
 ## Description
-Refactored starter code to improve accessibility and the code-base for the Horiseon website.
+Refactored the starter code to enhance the Horiseon website.
+This was accomplished by improving the accessiblity along with the code-base for the website.

 ## Website Link
 https://mikekeene.github.io/mk-code-rf/